jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

-There are several areas where concrete advice for protocol designers could not be given, or additional advice would be useful, but we do not understand the situation well enough to give a practical advice.
+There are several areas where concrete advice for protocol designers could not be given, or additional advice would be useful, but we do not understand the situation well enough to give practical advice.

 These include: